IntersectMBO/plutus/doc/notes/fomega/evaluation/machines.md

 Implementations of the Krivine and the SECD machines.

 ## [Programming Languages and Lambda Calculi (2006), Matthias Felleisen, Matthew Flatt](http://ecee.colorado.edu/ecen5533/fall11/reading/pllc.pdf)
 Comprehensive descriptions of various machines including the CK and CEK ones, but somewhat hard to read.
 Also describes what the problems with the CEK machine are.
-Namely, unused subsitutions consume large amount of space.
+Namely, unused substitutions consume large amount of space.
 Other machines of no apparent relevance are considered.

 ## [Abstract machines for programming language implementation (1999), Stephan Diehla, Pieter Hartel, Peter Sestoft](http://www.inf.ed.ac.uk/teaching/courses/lsi/diehl_abstract_machines.pdf)
 Extensive and shallow overview of abstract machines.